 Encased within Annamaya Kosha (the physical body), & the Pranamaya Kosha (the energy body), & the Manomaya Kosha (the mental body), & the Vijnanamaya Kosha (the wisdom body), is the Anandamaya Kosha, which refers to the Bliss Body.
 Ananda, a Sanskrit term meaning “divine joy“, differs from the temporary joy we experience through sensory pleasures in that it is a much deeper, felt, dynamic joy that may be found regardless of circumstances outside oneself as it originates from within.

-As B.K.S.
-Iyengar puts it, “our desire for perfection is a desire for God”.
-We often wish to control, to know, to feel complete.
-However, simply as a matter of of our existence, we cannot.
+We often wish to control, to know something for certain, in order to feel complete or at rest and whole.
+However, simply as a matter of our existence, we cannot.
 As human beings, we exist in a fraction of time, space, & universal reality & truth & therefore can never know all that is.
 The only certain truth, is what is, in the present, without label, possession, or attachment.

 And so, we are left with the eternal quest to figure out who we are.
 If we are not our body, not the labels we have inherited, our possessions, our roles or titles as suggested by the ego mind, who are we?
 As a matter of faith, we surrender to the unknown – to the truth that our existence & perspective, as a product of that existence, is & forever will be, inherently, partial.
 Acknowledging & accepting this universal truth without fear & instead with an underlying felt sense that “all is well” relinquishes our control, & with it, our ego mind.
 This is what is known as the Anandamaya Kosha, or Bliss Body.